Optometry Graduate Intern Application

 - Direct on-site supervision of the intern is required.

 - The supervising optometrist must ensure that clear identification is made for the benefit of the public as to the qualifications or professional designation of the intern (i.e. intern to utilize a nametag identifying him/her as an intern).

 - The supervising optometrist must review all diagnostic data and alter as required all recommended treatment procedures.

 - The program would run for the course of time as approved by the ACO Registrar.
-Program time usually extends until the next sitting of the CACO exams and after test marks are made available by the CEO or until the end of the current calendar year.
+Program time usually extends until the next sitting of the OEBC exams and after test marks are made available by the Optometry Examining Board of Canada (OEBC) or until the end of the current calendar year.